 Today, I celebrate my 14th anniversary of being a cancer survivor by completing a tattoo I started last year.
 I had “January 24–25, 1994” tattooed on my left ankle.
-Many of family members and friend were surprised by this, but as I explained the meaning behind it, everyone soon understood why I did it.
+Many family members and friends were surprised by this, but as I explained the meaning behind it, everyone soon understood why I did it.

 My dad and I were in the emergency room for hours.
-By the time the results from my blood work came back, my mom had gotten home from work and was with us at the emergency room.
+By the time my blood work results came back, my mom had gotten home from work and was with us at the emergency room.
 When the doctor came in to tell us the results, I remember him saying, “You have a very sick daughter, you need to get her to the Children’s Hospital immediately.”
 We all left the hospital, drove home, picked up a few items, and drove to Children’s Hospital that night.

 Tuesday, January 25th, after having a bone marrow biopsy, more blood work, and a spinal tap done, I received my official diagnosis.
-I remember being so grateful to have a diagnosis, even though it was cancer, because it gave a reason why I had the horrendous back pain for two months.
-I also remember the doctors telling me that if I hadn’t been diagnosed when I had been, I would have had about two or three more days before the leukemia would have taken over my body and I probably would gone into a coma and died.
+I remember being so grateful to have a diagnosis, even though it was cancer because it gave a reason why I had the horrendous back pain for two months.
+I also remember the doctors telling me that if I hadn’t been diagnosed when I had been, I would have had about two or three more days before the leukemia would have taken over my body, and I probably would gone into a coma and died.
 My life changed forever that day, and I thanked God then and I still do for giving me a second chance at life.

 Today, I will add a cross to my tattoo.
 I wanted to add a cross because of the role God played during my treatment.
 Thanks to my mom and my cousin, I chose a cross my grandpa had drawn years ago.
 When I was diagnosed my grandpa was sick as well.
 I know that each night as he said his prayers, he said a special one for me, so to have one of his crosses as part of my tattoo is a wonderful feeling.

 I am blessed to have all of you in my life and to be able to share this special day with you.
 As I learned 14 years ago and was reminded of many times during the past year, life can change in an instant.
-I hope you take the time today to celebrate life with me, see the beauty that surrounds you, and reflect on the gifts that you have been given.
+I hope you take the time today to celebrate life with me, see the beauty surrounding you, and reflect on the gifts you have been given.

 Always remember life is precious.
 Love life, live life, and enjoy every moment.
 14-year leukemia survivor